 (2) The ship remains within coverage of a VHF coast station and maintains a continuous watch on VHF Channel 16; or

-(3) The vessel remains within coverage of an MF coast station and maintains a continuous watch on 2182 kHz and VHF Channel 16.
+(3) The vessel remains within coverage of an MF coast station and maintains a continuous watch on 4125 kHz for vessels exempted from the MF/HF-DSC requirement and and VHF Channel 16 for vessels exempted from the VHF-DSC requirement.

+REASON: US Coast Guard announced establishment of Sea Area A1 except in Alaska on 20 Jan 2015, and also announced it would not be establishing Sea Area A2.
+MF-only radios are no longer in use.
+The Coast Guard discontinued watchkeeping on 2182 kHz.